 Carry additional fresh masks

-Store soiled reusable masks in a moisture wicking container (launder masks before re-use)
+Store soiled reusable masks in a clean container (launder masks before re-use)

 Avoid touching the outside of the mask while wearing and removing it (touch straps only)